 From Jazz, Soul, Funk, and Rock&Roll Solomon has a sound and melodic sense nurtured through many years of practice and hardwork.
-Solomon can be seen regularly performing with Xfactor's 2011 contestant, vocalist Tora Woloshin and with Ralph Peterson Jr.'s big band.
-In 2017, he was awarded the Presidential Scholarship at the Berklee College of Music and has participated in projects with musicians all over the world.
+He is an alumni of the Berklee College of Music and has participated in projects with musicians all over the world.

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I am especially proud of the album that I played on during 2014-2015 with the California Jazzschool Studio Band.
 We played a European Tour performing at some of the world's leading jazz venues and festivals in support of the album.